Bosnian gastronomy – Gastronomy of Bosnia and Herzegovina

 150 gr flour

-paprika, salt, pepper, lemon juice
+paprika, salt, pepper, cinnamon, Indian cloves and pimento, lemon juice